b08x/website_old/_posts/2023-07-19-ansible-llm-stack.md

 * nlp processing
 * vector embedding

 ## modules

-Using the langchain module, load a few-show prompt from the promts folder Or configure it to load a .yml from another location
+The idea is to write a langchain module, load a few-show prompt from the promts folder

+Or configure it to load a .yml from another location

+##### An example task:

 ```yaml
 - name: test prompt 42